HabibaHanyGad/Login-Manual_Test-Project/README.md

 # Login-Manual_Test-Project
-# This repository contains all Test Cases and Bug Reports for the Login functionality of the application.
-It is organized to make the testing process easy to follow and understand.
+# This repository contains all Test Cases and Bug Reports for the Login functionality of the application, it is organized to make the testing process easy to follow and understand.

 ## Folder Structure